 CHINA CRISIS Wishful Thinking (1983)

-With his OMD success, Mike Howlett was drafted in by Virgin Records to produce what turned out to be CHINA CRISIS’ most synth based long player of their career.
+With his OMD success, Mike Howlett was drafted in by Virgin Records to produce what turned out to be the most synth based CHINA CRISIS long player of their career.
 Utilising Emulator strings and a pizzicato sample derived from plucking an acoustic guitar string close to the bridge, ‘Wishful Thinking’ was a sweetly textured, melodic pop single that thoroughly deserved its Top 10 chart placing.
 One fan of the record was STEELY DAN’s Walter Becker who went on to produce the 1985 follow-up ‘Flaunt The Imperfection’.